A tropical version of Hilbert polynomial (in dimension one): Quasi-linearity of the tropical Hilbert function

 \section{Quasi-linearity of the tropical Hilbert function}

-\begin{lemma} Any path $T$ of a length $s-n$ greater than $V^2(V+n)+V$ in the graph $G$ such that $n(T)+d(T)=d(s)$, contains a vertex from an optimal cycle. \end{lemma}
+\begin{lemma} Any path $T$ of a length $k-n$ greater than $V^2(V+n)+V$ in the graph $G$ such that $n(T)+d(T)=d(k)$, contains a vertex from an optimal simple cycle. \end{lemma}

 {\bf Proof}.
 First consider the case when $H=0$.
-Then any simple cycle in $G$ is optimal, and the statement of the lemma is true even with a better bound $s-n>V$.
+Then any simple cycle in $G$ is optimal, and the statement of the lemma is true even with a better bound $k-n>V$.
 Thus, from now on in the proof of the lemma we assume that $H>0$.

-Recall that according to Theorem~\ref{graph} $\dim(Q_T)=n(T)+d(T)$.
-Slightly modifying the construction from the proof of Lemma~\ref{upper} take the first repetition of some vertex $v$ in $T$ (provided that it is possible).
+Recall that according to Theorem~\ref{graph} it holds that $\dim(Q_T)=n(T)+d(T)$.
+Slightly modifying the construction from the proof of Lemma~\ref{upper}, take the first repetition of some vertex $v$ in $T$ (provided that it is possible).
 Then the subpath of $T$ between these two occurrences of $v$ constitutes a simple cycle of a length $L_1$ in $T$.
-Remove this cycle from $T$ and continue removing cycles from the resulting paths in a similar way, while it is possible.
-Denote by $L_2,L_3,\dots,L_q$ the lengths of the consecutively removed cycles.
+Remove this simple cycle from $T$ and continue removing simple cycles from the resulting paths in a similar way, while it is possible.
+Denote by $L_2,L_3,\dots,L_q$ the lengths of the consecutively removed simple cycles.
 Denote by $B$ the denominator of $H$ (cf. Remark~\ref{rational}), obviously $B\le V$ (see section~\ref{four}).

 Assume the contrary to the claim of the lemma.
 Then